MausGames/core-engine/tools/template/executable/data/shaders/readme.txt

     vec3  coreUnpackNormalSphere  (in vec2)                       // vector normal unpack (with Lambert azimuthal equal-area projection) vec3  coreUnpackNormalMap     (in vec2)                       // vector normal unpack (with z-reconstruction) vec3  coreUnpackNormalMapDeriv(in vec2)                       // vector normal unpack (with partial-derivative)
-    vec3  coreQuatApply           (in vec4, in vec3)              // quaternion transformation
+    vec2  corePackNormalOcta      (in vec3)                       // vector normal pack   (with octahedron encoding) vec3  coreUnpackNormalOcta    (in vec2)                       // vector normal unpack (with octahedron encoding) vec3  coreQuatApply           (in vec4, in vec3)              // quaternion transformation
     mat2  coreTranspose           (in mat2)                       // matrix transpose
     mat3  coreTranspose           (in mat3)